recommend-games/blog/content/posts/rankings_by_country/index.md

 | **🇳🇱 Netherlands**    | 17.5 mil   | 7.5k   | 469k    | 2,680               | {{% game 224517 %}}Brass: Birmingham{{% /game %}}                             |
 | **🇦🇺 Australia**      | 25.7 mil   | 9.2k   | 468k    | 1,824               | {{% game 161936 %}}Pandemic Legacy: Season 1{{% /game %}}                     |

+We see lots of familiar names amongst the highest rated games.
+The 62 country rankings have 26 different games in the top spot.
+These nine games are favourites in more than one country:

 | Game                                                              | Count |
 |-------------------------------------------------------------------|-------|
 | {{% game 224517 %}}Brass: Birmingham{{% /game %}}                 | 14    |